Too many social media marketers put too much stock into the importance of follower count.

 You may have driven 1,000 visitors to your site, but it took you 15 hours to develop those campaigns.
 That’s about 66 referrals per hour of work.
 Is that return worth the investment?

 2) Look PAST Your Metrics

-Higher ups want to see numbers and metrics.
+Higher-ups want to see numbers and metrics.
 They want to see how sales are rising because of your efforts, but unfortunately, not all the benefits of social media are quantifiable.
-Because they don’t directly translate to sales, these benefits might be over looked.
+Because they don’t directly translate to sales, these benefits might be overlooked.

 Here’s a good example:

-Social media can help you develop industry authority, and no, there may not be a direct correlation between level of authority and conversion rate, but if people trust your opinion, they’re more likely to buy from you.
+Social media can help you develop industry authority, and no, there may not be a direct correlation between the level of authority and conversion rate, but if people trust your opinion, they’re more likely to buy from you.

 Just because you can’t prove it with the numbers doesn’t mean it should be ignored.
 Sometimes you have to look past your metrics and take the intangibles into account when you’re talking about social media ROI.